For business leaders

 How Similar AI approaches this differently

-Each page gets unique content generated by AI: not just a product grid, but helpful copy, relevant links, and optimized metadata.
-The result is that you capture long-tail demand without the crawl budget problems of traditional faceted navigation.
+Each page gets unique content - not just a product grid, but helpful copy, relevant links, and optimized metadata.
+The result is that you capture long-tail demand without the duplicate content and crawl budget problems of indexing every filter combination.

 Common faceted navigation mistakes